In Vero Beach, mourning family braces for Hurricane Dorian while making arrangements

 “We’re nervous,” said Tracy Johnson, Colin’s wife.
 Tears welled in her eyes as she watched him push a board into place.
 She wiped her face as she talked about taking their three cats and three dogs with them.
 Her five chickens are staying — a kind neighbor will crate them up and keep them in their house.

 Colin Johnson, in jean shorts, white sneakers and a soaked tank top, stopped drilling and hammering to reflect.
-His father died almost exactly a year after he lost his mother.
+His father died a little more than a year after he lost his mother, Shirley.
 He had to cancel the day’s food order for his restaurant, Chronic Tacos, expecting a closure in a few days.
 Dorian’s forecast track continued to pose a threat to Vero Beach.

 In it all, he managed to find some peace.